bartekbrak/learn_sticky_bit/README.md

 Read, copy and paste into shell, read output.

-    # sticky realtes to interactions among users based on permissions
+    # sticky relates to interactions among users based on permissions
     # we'll create a user, don't worry, all will be cleaned up afterwards
     sudo adduser other --no-create-home --disabled-password --disabled-login --gecos ''